Empower’s Retirement Planner – Making Forecasting Easy

-Personal Capital's Retirement Planner Features
+Empower's Retirement Planner Features

 - Tracks Progress Over Time — The app will track your retirement goals over time.
 Again because everything is linked up, this happens automatically.

 - Accounts for Large Expenses — Quickly add in large financial expenditures along the way, other than just retirement.
 Most calculators assume your savings are all for retirement and ignore major purchases like college educations or home purchases.
-Personal Capital's Retirement Planner allows you to input these events, when you think they’ll occur, and how much they’ll cost.
+Empower's Retirement Planner allows you to input these events, when you think they’ll occur, and how much they’ll cost.
 The tool recalculates to see how those expenditures affect retirement goals.

 - Large One-Time Savings Allotments — This feature allows for what people in the financial industry call “liquidity events.”
 Things like a sale of a business, exercising stock options, or getting an inheritance.
 The Retirement Planner lets users add these inflows to, so you can anticipate when they might occur.

 - Monte Carlo Analysis — Runs multiple calculations and the possibility of a good outcome with your finances.

 - Covers All of the Possible Variables — The service includes: taxes, inflation, withdrawals, saving increases, Social Security, and spousal retirement.

 - iPad Access – You can do all of this via their iPad app.

 - Recession Simulator – Find out how your portfolio would have fared in past recessions.
 You can select the age you would like to run the simulation and find out how much your balance would have been during a past market crash.
 You can also see the recovery time and the probability of meeting your retirement goals post-crash.